SUSAN CAROL LOSH

 To complicate matters further, an operational construct may measure many things besides the original concept you are interested in.
 A Stanford-Binet IQ test may measure "native ability," but also disabilities, language facility, format response set, and other factors extraneous to "native ability."
 This makes it doubly important to carefully define your conceptual variable.

-***For Assignment One, you will address CONCEPTUAL VARIABLES, and the RELATIONSHIPS AMONG CONCEPTUAL VARIABLES.
+***For Assignment One (not yet available), you will address CONCEPTUAL VARIABLES, and the RELATIONSHIPS AMONG CONCEPTUAL VARIABLES.

 |Letter recognition||Scores on a particular test|